MatiasGrob/MicrovanCase/README.md

 The repository includes the following files:

 - Detailed description and analysis of the case [Case PDF](https://github.com/MatiasGrob/MicrovanCase/blob/main/CUSA_S7_S2_Microvan%20Capstone%20Case%20(1).pdf)
-- [Dataset CSV](link-to-dataset) used for the analysis.
+- [Dataset CSV](https://github.com/MatiasGrob/MicrovanCase/blob/main/microvan.csv) used for the analysis.
-- The file you are currently reading.
+- [PowerPoint Presentation](https://github.com/MatiasGrob/MicrovanCase/blob/main/CUSA%20Microvan%20Case.pptx) summarizing insights and findings.

-Feel free to explore the files and use the information provided in your own analysis.
+Feel free to explore the files and use the information provided in your analysis.